AngleProtocol/merkl-docs/merkl-mechanisms/customization-options.md

 ### 🤝 Referral Program

-The on-chain Referral Program allows campaign creators to reward users who refer others to a campaign they’ve participated in, as well as the invitees themselves.
+The onchain Referral Program allows campaign creators to reward users who refer others to a campaign they’ve participated in, as well as the invitees themselves.
 This helps acquire new users and accelerate liquidity participation.

 The feature offers a wide range of customization options — from user rewards to whitelist gates — all secured by blockchain technology.

 #### Key Features:

-* **Create Unlimited Referral Programs**: Launch as many referral programs as you want.
+- **Create Unlimited Referral Programs**: Launch as many referral programs as you want.
-* **Referral Code Generation**: Users can generate unique referral codes, share them with their friends, and earn rewards.
+- **Referral Code Generation**: Users can generate unique referral codes, share them with their friends, and earn rewards.
-* **Whitelabel Integration**: Easily integrate the program into your front-end with whitelabel options (Contact Merkl for details).
+- **Whitelabel Integration**: Easily integrate the program into your front-end with whitelabel options (Contact Merkl for details).
-* **Cross-Protocol Support**: Referral programs are compatible across the entire Merkl ecosystem, allowing creators to incentivize on any protocol/behaviour integrated with Merkl.
+- **Cross-Protocol Support**: Referral programs are compatible across the entire Merkl ecosystem, allowing creators to incentivize on any protocol/behaviour integrated with Merkl.
-* **Customizable Rewards**: Tailor rewards to users, referrers, invited users, or even non-participating users.
+- **Customizable Rewards**: Tailor rewards to users, referrers, invited users, or even non-participating users.
-* **Conditions to participate**: Add a whitelist restriction to the program, and optionally charge a fee to create a referral code.
+- **Conditions to participate**: Add a whitelist restriction to the program, and optionally charge a fee to create a referral code.
 Or let anyone participate.
-* **Blockchain Security**: Users need to sign a transaction to confirm their referral action, ensuring secure and verified participation.
+- **Blockchain Security**: Users need to sign a transaction to confirm their referral action, ensuring secure and verified participation.

 {% hint style="info" %}
 **Contact Merkl for details on how to implement referral programs**